 When the first signs of fatigue became noticeable in our horses, all riders had to give up their horses so that they could be harnessed with the draught horses.
 Since I don't have a horse anymore, I often climbed on the trucks of the motorised columns overtaking us and drove several kilometres ahead to wait at a prominent point for our following column.
 In this way I managed to advance several kilometres as a free rider.
 These were lighter moments in the hot, exhausting period of advance.
-But it went on and on, day after day, week after week.
-These were hard weeks, but the mood was good.
-We were advancing!
+But it goes on and on, day after day, week after week.
+These are hard weeks, but the mood is good.
+We are advancing!

 The day's objective was usually some place, usually a village, occasionally a town.
 At the objective, the long marching column dissolved into the individual units, companies, platoons and squads, which then moved into their pre-determined quarters.
 The vehicles were dispersed to yards, under trees or behind houses.
 The drivers stretched out and fed the horses.
 The men deposited their baggage in the lodgings, and then the most beautiful part of the day began.
 Water was scooped from the wells, and then the Landsers stood with their naked upper bodies bent over the buckets, snorting and splashing to rinse off the dust from the country road.
 Refreshed and cooled, they began to search the surroundings for food, bread, milk, eggs or chickens.
 Unfortunately, often in an indecent and unreasonable way.
 I saw how carts had barely been driven into a yard before sticks or hatchets were flying at chickens.
 Sadly, I have to admit that in many villages which were occupied by German troops there was not a single chicken left after a short time, because Landsers had killed everything in their lust for food.
 So there were no more eggs.
 You simply could not tell these idiots that they could have had eggs all the time if they had only spared a chicken just once.